-Trademark was acquired through business combination in 2012 and was recognized at fair value at the date of acquisition.
-This has indefinite useful life.
+Trademark, which was acquired through business combination in 2012 (SSDI) and 2015 (SEWI), was recognized at fair value at the date of acquisition and assessed to have an indefinite useful life.
 Following initial recognition, the trademark is carried at cost and subject to annual impairment testing.